 There was a time where I’d try anything and everything and it not only cost me a lot of money (that I didn’t have) but I wasted a tremendous amount of time, plus it didn’t help me at all to catch more fish.

 This is the resource I wish I had when I got started.
-A simple no frills guide to what works, what doesn’t and what I needed (and more important, what I didn’t need).
+A simple no-frills guide to what works, what doesn’t, and what I needed (and more importantly, what I didn’t need).

 Plus you’ll get some great tips to help you save money when buying tackle.